Discover hundreds of clinical trials for virtually all types of cancer.

 Because tumors within the bile duct prevent bile and bilirubin (yellow coloring created when red blood cells break down) from freely flowing from the liver to the intestine, the earliest signs of bile duct cancer involve abnormal liver function and may include:

 - Jaundice (yellowing of the skin and eyes)

 - Dark urine

 How is bile duct cancer diagnosed?

-At the Henry Ford Liver Disease Center, our liver specialists have teamed up with expert cancer specialists from Henry Ford’s Josephine Ford Cancer Institute, one of the most active cancer centers in Michigan.
+At the Henry Ford Liver Disease Center, our liver specialists have teamed up with expert cancer specialists from the Henry Ford Cancer Institute, one of the most active cancer centers in Michigan.

 We provide expert second opinions for even the most complex bile duct tumors.
 Our state-of-the-art diagnostic tools include:

 - Sophisticated imaging scans: To take detailed pictures of your entire gastrointestinal system